morotsman/morotsman.github.io/_posts/2020-07-12-java-contravariance.markdown

 > * Covariance of return types in the subtype.
 > * No new exceptions should be thrown by methods of the subtype, except where those exceptions are themselves subtypes of exceptions thrown by the methods of the supertype.

 Let's learn a little more about the Liskov Substitution Principle and contravariance by investigating a design problem.

+This is a work in progress!

 ## The setup